-IN COMPLIANCE FINDING NO. 6 BILINGUAL PAY AUTHORIZATIONS COMPLIED WITH CIVIL SERVICE LAWS, BOARD RULES, AND CALHR POLICIES AND GUIDELINES
+IN COMPLIANCE FINDING No. 5 ALTERNATE RANGE MOVEMENT COMPLIED WITH CIVIL SERVICE LAWS, RULES, AND CALHR POLICIES AND GUIDELINES

-The CRU found that the bilingual pay authorized to employees during the compliance review period, satisfied civil service laws, Board rules and CalHR policies and guidelines.
+The CRU determined that the alternate range movement the OAL made during the compliance review period, satisfied civil service laws, Board rules and CalHR policies and guidelines.